theauk/theauk.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Selected as a [Thanks to Scandinavia](https://fulbrightcenter.dk/grantsfordanes/thanks-to-scandinavia/) Scholar for my Master's (administered by Fulbright Denmark).
+Selected as a [Thanks to Scandinavia](https://fulbrightcenter.dk/grantsfordanes/thanks-to-scandinavia/) Scholar for my Master's at UCI (administered by Fulbright Denmark).